-All right!
-Let’s roll up those sleeves and get our hands dirty.
+All right, let’s roll up those sleeves and get our hands dirty.
 Time to get to business and grow some weed!
-Oh wait… I can’t..
-I mean… I think I can’t?
+Oh wait… we can’t..
+I mean… I think we can’t?
 I’m not entirely sure.
-Let me get you up to speed on this.
+Let’s get up to speed on this.

 The Dutch government adopted this strategy in 1976 after researching what would be best to prevent drug addiction and realising weed could be a gateway drug to harder and more addictive substances such as ecstasy and cocaine.

-Since decriminalisation of weed, consumers of 18 years and above could smoke their skunk on the streets and carry up to 5 grams per person.
-This caused small bars to jump into this newly discovered market and start selling our dear Mary.
+Since decriminalisation of weed, consumers of 18 years and above could smoke their skunk on the streets and carry up to five grams per person.
+This caused small bars to jump into this newly discovered market and start selling our friend Mary Jane.

-Still a gigantic legal clutter (think entangled Christmas lighting) was created to keep weed ‘officially’ illegal to not butt heads with the UN (and EU), but at the same time not prohibit research on drug prevention and common logic.
+Still, a gigantic legal clutter (think entangled Christmas lighting) was created to keep weed “officially” illegal to not butt heads with the United Nations (and EU), but at the same time not prohibit research on drug prevention and common logic.

 If you think that now there is peace in our little Dutch kingdom and it will only be a matter of time before weed will be legalised, then think again.
 There are still plenty of haters out there and many Dutch people want the green stuff banned completely.
 The Christian parties in particular hold a persistent ban-weed campaign.

 Crazy antics followed since these parties have been part of a lot of Dutch coalitions for the past decades.
 Weed was decriminalised back in 1967 as part of a two-step program.
 First decriminalisation and then regulation.
-We actually never got to that second step.
-Boris, you tell ‘em!
+The Netherlands just never got to that second step. 😬

 There is plenty of research to support that there are fewer addicts and lower crime statistics in Holland compared to other countries like the USA.
 Still, Christian parties, namely SGP, CDA and CU, would love nothing more than to close down those evil sin-machines called coffeeshops.

 You think that running a coffeeshop means easy cash?
 Racking in the money whilst smoking?
-If only… Coffeeshops fell victim to the Christian dogma because rule after rule was enforced upon them.
+If only… voffeeshops fell victim to the Christian dogma because rule after rule was enforced upon them.

 What followed were laws that classified between soft drugs and hard drugs.
 This actually made some varieties of weed hard drugs (when levels of THC are higher than 15%) and some soft drugs.
 Mind you, these categories were created in the first place in 1967 to make a distinction between weed and other drugs in order to condone it.
 According to this new rule the police have to officially check THC levels (with their great expertise in this area and plenty of time on their hands) and coffeeshop owners now have to pass up on some great product.

 Then they extended the school rule to 200 meters.
-Sadly enough It wasn’t stated clearly enough if this was supposed to be 200 meters walking distance or as the eagle flies.
+Sadly enough it wasn’t stated clearly enough if this was supposed to be 200 meters walking distance or as the eagle flies.
 So before long police officers were on their knees with measuring sticks trying to see which coffeeshops were obliged to close down and which weren’t.
 In fact, I applaud this.
-It puts a big smile on my face when I see taxpayers money being spent wisely (over 160 million is spent on preventing softdrugs related criminal activity)!
-And some more coffeeshops closed down.
+It puts a big smile on my face when I see taxpayers money being spent wisely (over 160 million is spent on preventing soft drug-related criminal activity)!
+And some more coffeeshops were forced to close down.

 So now the government thought up the wonderful “weed pass” system whereby Dutch citizens were required to get weed pass if they wanted to buy marijuana.
 But the pass could only be used to purchase weed from one coffeeshop.
 Yes dear reader, only one.
 I love to compare this to beer and alcohol.
 How would you like it if the government demanded you register for a pass so you could drink alcohol in only one bar?